 The Institute entered into a revolving line of credit agreement with a financial institution on December 31, 2009.
 Under the agreement, the Institute can borrow up to \$5 million, then increased to \$10 million, secured by the Institute's investments.
 Interest charged on any borrowings is calculated using a variable interest rate based on the one-month London Interbank Offered Rate plus 2.25%.
-As of December 31, 2022, the interest rate was approximately 3.25%.
+As of December 31, 2023, the interest rate was approximately 7.65%.
 This line of credit agreement is reevaluated and renewed annually by the financial institution.
 In addition, the Institute is required to comply with certain financial and affirmative covenants on an annual basis.
-There was no balance due on the line of credit agreement as of December 31, 2022.
-As of December 31, 2022, the Institute was in compliance with all of its financial and affirmative covenants.
+There was no balance due on the line of credit agreement as of December 31, 2023, the Institute was in compliance with all of its financial and affirmative covenants.